AmericanMedicalAssociation/AMA-style-guide/README.md

 - Navigate to the [latest release](https://github.com/AmericanMedicalAssociation/AMA-style-guide/releases) to see the new release and add notes.

 Initial config via [TutsPlus](https://webdesign.tutsplus.com/tutorials/combining-pattern-lab-with-gulp-for-improved-workflow--cms-22187).

+`*` Note: To base a release on a specific commit, for example when the `develop` branch has had other PRs committed that should not be included in the release, do the following:
+1. On the develop branch type `git tag -a v#.#.# [full commit hash you would like to use]` for example `git tag -a v1.0.0 8ecfbc8587eb8602d49bfc3f258d825718ae9378`. `v#.#.#` is the release version.
+2. Write a message for the tag, for example `Tagging release v1.0.0`.
+3. Save.
+4. To see the new tag `git show v#.#.#`.
+5. If everything looks good, push the tag with `git push origin v#.#.#`.
+6. In the Github UI, type the tag number in, and select the tag.
+7. Write release notes and publish the release.
+8. To deploy, check out a new branch locally based on the new release, for example `git co -b release-1.0.0 v1.0.0` where `release-1.0.0` is the name of a new branch and `v1.0.0` is the release.
+9. From that branch, `gulp deploy` to deploy the release to the public style guide site.

 ## Troubleshooting:
 ### Make sure your npm dependencies are up to date